Aakankshy/Exon/setting/mithlon/allitrea/index.md

 ---
 layout: page
-title: Terrig
+title: Allitrea
-description: The snowy wasteland home to most Feltian people
+description: The Northeastern Nexus of trade in Mith'lon
 excerpt_separator: <!--more-->
 ---